Inge the Elder: Death

 The Hervarar saga tells that Inge died of old age and that he ruled until his death.
 The exact date of his death is not known, but his successor Philip (d.
 1118) is said to have ruled "briefly".
 Since the province of Jämtland went over to the Norwegian king in 1111, it might mean that the forceful Inge was dead by the time, and that his weak successors were unable to maintain his realm.
 He may therefore have died around 1110.
 According to later local tradition, Inge was originally buried in a small church at Bjurum, but his remains were later moved to another location.
 There is also a gravestone for him in a deserted churchyard at Hånger and a special cenotaph among other royal grave chapels at Varnhem Abbey.
 Inge's actual grave is most likely a set of remains found in Vreta Abbey in a section of the abbey church that was erected by Inge's son Ragnvald.
 All skeletons that are likely to be that of Inge are very tall, about two meters in length, suggesting that Snorri's description was accurate.

 Family

 King Inge was married to Helena.
 Together with Helena, Inge founded the monastery of Vreta.
 Inge's son, Ragnvald, died before he could succeed his father on the throne.
-Inge was succeeded by his two nephews, Philip Halstensson and Inge the Younger, who were the sons of his elder brother Halsten Stenkilsson.
+Inge was succeeded by his two nephews, Philip and Inge the Younger, who were the sons of his elder brother King Halsten Stenkilsson.

 King Inge and Queen Helena were the parents of four children: